myConsciousness/myConsciousness/README.md

 > I just recently noticed that melos has a built-in command "publish".
 If I had realized this earlier, I would not have had to implement the topological sort and publish script myself.

 https://melos.invertase.dev/commands/publish

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-11T23:29:07.289Z
->
-> @redsolver.net You are using a forked SurrealDB package in SkyFeed, is there a problem with the existing package?
-I’m also planning to try SurrealDB with Dart

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-11T22:52:53.767Z
->
-> @albattran.bsky.social wow I didn’t know you’re already here!
-I hope you build interesting things like Tweepsmap on this platform too 😁

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-11T22:28:13.316Z
->
-> Good start, welcome!

----
 <!-- MY-BSKY_TIMELINE:END -->